Wladimir Klitschko: Klitschko vs. Mormeck, Thompson II, Wach

 On 6 October 2011, Klitschko announced his next fight.
 It was originally to be on 10 December 2011 against the former two time unified cruiserweight world champion, Jean-Marc Mormeck (36–4, 22 KOs).
 The fight would have taken place at Esprit Arena, Düsseldorf.
 This was Wladimir's first title defence after his win over David Haye unified all major heavyweight belts in the hands of the Klitschko brothers.
 The fight was predicted to generate 500 million viewers worldwide, similarly to Wladimir's fight against Haye.
 On 5 December 2011, the fight was cancelled because Klitschko checked into a hospital to have a kidney stone removed.
 After the removal operation he suffered from fever and inflammation.
 The fight was rescheduled for 3 March 2012, with Klitschko dominating and knocking out Mormeck in the fourth round.
-CompuBox showed that in the 10 minutes and 12 seconds the fight lased, Klitschko landed 39 of 135 punches thrown (29%) and Mormeck landed just 3 of 19 thrown (16%).
+CompuBox showed that in the 10 minutes and 12 seconds the fight lasted, Klitschko landed 39 of 135 punches thrown (29%) and Mormeck landed just 3 of 19 thrown (16%).
 Mormeck failed to land anything in rounds 1 and 4.

 On 4 March 2012, Klitschko stated that he would next fight his mandatory challenger Tony Thompson (36–2, 24 KOs), who had been ranked as the world's eighth best heavyweight by BoxRec at the conclusion of the previous year, in a rematch from their first fight in 2008.
 At the time, he stated that the newly opened Barclays Arena in New York were interested in showcasing a Klitschko brother.
 Since they last fought, Thompson recorded five straight wins, all by KO.
 A purse bid was set by the IBF, where Klitschko, upon request, would receive 85% of the purse split, compared to the usual 75%.
 The fight was confirmed to take place at the Stade de Suisse in Berne, Switzerland on 7 July.
 In an interview, Klitschko admitted that Thompson was not his first choice and that he would have rather fought someone he had not fought before.
 "So far I've always been better in rematches.
 However, I must not take this lightly as Thompson knows me better than any other fighter", Klitschko said in the build-up to the fight.
 "I've been waiting for this rematch for so long", Thompson said during one of pre-fight press-conferences, "In Bern, I'm gonna finish what I've started 4 years ago - knock Klitschko out and take the belts back to the United States".
 Thompson weighed in at 244.75, dropping 10.75 lbs from his last fight, while Klitschko weighed in at 249, the heaviest in his entire career.
 The additional weight appeared to be muscle.